agitation/validation-bundle/README.md

 internationalisation features – but we did have a few reasons to create this bundle.

 - Performance: We use the PHP bindings to GNU Gettext, which means that Gettext catalogs are cached by PHP.
+- We can also translate messages from JavaScript.
+- Symfony doesn’t ship a Gettext extractor by default.
 - Bundles’ translations are independent from each other.
 - We can process much more than only controllers and Twig templates.
-- Translation catalogs are merged to one big catalog during cache warming.
+- Translation catalogs are merged to one big catalog.

+**Message domains**

+We have decided not to use message domains, because we want to take advantage of identical messages across packages.
+If a package needs to force a different translation for a certain existing message, it should use a contexted message.